Get travel and medical insurance

 Latest Travel Alert

-As of August 2017, several wildfires are still burning in many municipalities and fire danger will remain high over the coming days.
+Forest fires in Portugal have claimed the lives of 27 People and injured hundreds.
+The government declared a state of emergency for regions north of the Tajo River.
+Wild fires are still burning in many municipalities and fire danger will remain high over the coming days.
 Monitor local media and follow all instructions from local authorities.

 Given recent terrorist attacks in European cities, Irish citizens are advised to follow the advice of police and local authorities and to exercise increased vigilance, especially if attending large public gatherings or other crowded locations.
 Attacks could occur at any time and could target tourist attractions, restaurants, transport hubs or other public areas.